mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 ## Known Limitations

-Currently the driver does not deal with cluster failure in an intelligent manner.
+Currently the scheduler does not deal with cluster failure in an intelligent manner.
 These features will be added shortly once we gain some initial feedback.

 ## Versioning

-Cassandra-Mesos uses the version of the embedded Cassandra as the first 3 version numbers.
+Cassandra-Mesos uses the version of the embedded Cassandra for the first 3 version numbers.
 The last and 4th version number is the version of Cassandra-Mesos.